-NYU New York undergraduates enrolling for January Term either in New York or at an NYU Study Away site will automatically be reviewed for additional scholarship eligibility.
+NYU undergraduates at our New York campus who enroll for January Term (J-Term) either in New York or at an NYU Study Away site will automatically be reviewed for additional scholarship eligibility.
 No application is needed.
 The review will be based upon financial need and the number of credits the student is enrolled for in January.
-The amount of scholarship awarded will be proportional to the amount of tuition the students' scholarship covered during an academic year semester.
 Students will be reviewed within a week after they register and will be notified via Albert accordingly.
-Students who do not have scholarship during the academic year are ineligible for January Term scholarship consideration.
+The amount of the scholarship awarded is based on a student's academic year scholarship and as such, students who do not have scholarship during the academic year are ineligible for J-Term scholarship consideration.

-Students needing additional financial aid for January Term will be able to seek out alternative loans, as additional federal loans are not available.
-Students seeking alternative loans are encouraged to relay to their potential lender the number of credits they will be taking, as some have minimum enrollment criteria.
-Private loan eligibility cannot exceed the cost of attendance for January term minus any other aid students may receive for the term.
+Students needing additional financial aid for J-Term will be able to seek out private educational loans.
+Students are encouraged to relay to their potential private lender the number of credits they will be taking, as some have minimum enrollment criteria.
+Private loan eligibility cannot exceed the cost of attendance for the January Term minus any other aid students may receive for the term.
 NYU cannot recommend or endorse any particular private lender.
 Students are encouraged to research their options carefully.

 Students who change January Term enrollment or who do not attend in January will have their January award adjusted or cancelled.

 Generally, grants/scholarships are not available to NYU graduate students for the January Term, although graduate students should consult with their school's student services office or financial aid contact if they have questions.

 NYU does not offer scholarship or grant funding for visiting students.
 If you are an NYU January Term visiting student, the following options may be available to you:

 - Consortium Agreement: If you are currently enrolled at another college or university, contact your home school's financial aid office to inquire about receiving aid from your school via a consortium agreement with NYU.